How To Add A Link Section To WordPress

 Finding Your Links

-(You can easily search your links using the search function)
+(You can find your links with the search function)

 Links – Additional Options

-If you plan to add lots of links to your site, or if you intend to add a ‘Links’ page to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer links, like Link Library.
+If you plan to use links extensively on your website or blog, or if you intend to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to consider using a plugin that can help you administer links, like Link Library.

 Link Library